mtitinger/zz_doc/04_cybersecurity/SEPASSRFNT-46-cybersecurity.md

 1. Implement all common-sense features that are standard in any state-of-the-art low-security embedded product:
 	* Users and Groups
-	* firewall rules
+	* Firewall rules
-	* dbus (IPCs) interfaces allow/deny rules
+	* DBUS (IPCs) interfaces allow/deny rules
-	* removal of all ports, protocol, interfaces that are not used
+	* removal of all ports, protocols, interfaces that are not used

 2. Insure that the Hardware and the Software do not prevent to achieve IEC-62443/SL1 compliance, if/when required by the customer, while we don't certify the product for this standard for now.
 	* list and understand the practical requirements of the Standard
 	* when possible implement them
-	* if a substantial amount of development time is required for a given requirement, don't implement it, but clearly state how this could be done (not blocking points)
+	* if a substantial amount of development time is required for a given requirement, don't implement it, but clearly state how this could be done (no blocking points)

 ### CySec Reviews and Referents

-We do not plan specific reviews, and do not appoint any project referent, other than those already part of Open-Groups internal CySec Management Plan (RED?)
+We do not plan specific reviews, and do not appoint any project referent, other than those already part of Open-Groupe internal CySec Management Plan (RED?)

-### CySec Updates and Threat Monitoring (CVE)
+### CySec Firmware Updates and Threat Monitoring (CVE)

 This process is not supported with SL1.